-The two-storey residential components of Trevean were found to have moderate potential to support transitional or non-breeding summer roosts for cavity dwelling species such as common and/or soprano pipistrelle.
+A confirmed roost of common pipistrelle was identified in the loft of the single-storey kitchen building of Trevean - further potential roosting opportunities suitable to support transitional or non-breeding summer roosts for cavity dwelling species such as common and/or soprano pipistrelle were also identified across the buildings.
+Overall, these further features are considered to have a moderate potential to support further roosts.

-To assess whether bats roost in the building two further surveys are recommended; one dusk emergence survey and one dawn re-entry survey to be carried out between May and September.
+To characterise the confirmed roost, and to assess whether bats are using other features within the building, two further surveys are initially recommended; one dusk emergence survey and one dawn re-entry survey to be carried out between May and September.
 Each survey would require two surveyors to be strategically positioned to ensure all potential roosting features which may be affected by the proposals can be observed.
-If bats are found to be roosting in the dwelling, then further surveys may be required to fully characterise the roost and inform a mitigation strategy which would need to be implemented.
+Depending on the outcome of the surveys, further survey visits may be required to fully characterise the roost and inform a mitigation strategy which would need to be implemented.

-Breeding birds were confirmed nesting on the wall plate of the building at the time of survey, gaining access from the eaves.
-Recommendations are provided relating to timing of works and precommencement nesting bird checks, as well as mitigation measures to secure continuity of nesting habitat in the long term.
+Breeding birds were confirmed nesting at the time of survey.
+Recommendations are provided relating to timing of works and pre-commencement nesting bird checks, as well as mitigation measures to secure continuity of nesting habitat in the long term.